jguo1002/deep-learning-specialization-coursera/READMELightMode.md

 **ResNet**

 > He, K., Zhang, X., Ren, S., & Sun, J. (2016).
 [Deep residual learning for image recognition](https://openaccess.thecvf.com/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf).
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).

+**What does skip-connection do?**

+> Skip-connections make it easy for the network to learn an identity mapping between the input and the output within the ResNet block.

 **Inceptionm Network**